| tadyatha om gate gate paragate parasamgate bodhi svaha

 Take the attitude of wanting it to increase your experience of kinship with your fellow beings."

 Thanks for the interesting message.
 Love the affirmation.
-But I have a philosophical difference of opinion on mixing affirmation of acceptance with any type of petitionary prayer (below).
+Here offered is a philosophical difference of opinion on mixing affirmation of acceptance with any type of petitionary prayer (below).

-I note the difference below between the affirmation (which I like, and find effective) versus a petitionary prayer for peace (which I dislike, and just makes a mess.)
+There is a distinction below between the affirmation (appreciated, and effective) versus a petitionary prayer for peace (less attractive dislike, and often just makes a mess.)

 If one is grounded in the neutral space of "Thank you for everything.
 I have no complaint whatsoever.", what is the conceivable purpose of praying -- for anything?